ministryofweb/php-osm-tiles/README.md

 ## Compatibility

-The PHP OSM Tiles library requires PHP >= 7.3.
+The PHP OSM Tiles library requires PHP >= 8.1.

-If support for older PHP versions is needed, the PHP OSM Tiles library can be installed at version 1.0 (PHP 7.1 and PHP 7.2) or version 0.1.0 (PHP 7.0).
+If support for older PHP versions is needed, the PHP OSM Tiles library can be installed at version 2.0 (PHP 7.3, PHP 7.4 and PHP 8.0), 1.0 (PHP 7.1 and PHP 7.2) or version 0.1.0 (PHP 7.0).

 ## Usage/Examples